nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-persist-data-in-react-native-with-firebase-rest-api.md

 After that, what we'll do is let's make another `url`.
 What we're going to do is make a post request with `fetch`.

-What's nice about fetch it's API, it's almost the exact same thing.
+What's nice about fetch its API, it's almost the exact same thing.
 We're going to pass on a url now, `'https://github-saver.firebaseio.com/${username}.json'`, we are also going to pass in an object as the second argument.
 The `method: 'post'`.
 The `body` of that post request is going to be `JSON.stringify(note)`.
 Then as always, fetch will return us a promise, which we can add `.then` on to.
 Then we're going to return the `response.json()`.

 ```javascript
 addNote(username, note){